 - Read more about Gatekeeper’s Museum

-From here take a short excursion over to Tahoe’s Olympic Valley which hosted the 1960 Winter Olympics.
+Take a short excursion over to Tahoe’s Olympic Valley, which hosted the 1960 Winter Olympics.
 It is a fun, small town with a large central area featuring shops, hotels, and restaurants.
 You can also take the gondola up to the top of the mountain where they have a museum dedicated to the Olympics and large Olympic rings.
 Its a really popular area in the winter but it is fun to check out in the summer as well.

 - Read more about Olympic Valley